bellahoang9/tourtoro/README.md

 ```

 ### <a name="aboutthedeveloper"></a> About the Developer
-Tourtoro developer Thalia Lietz is a new grad software engineer.
+Tourtoro developer Bella Hoang is a new grad software engineer.
 This is her first full-stack project and was only possible with the support of her teachers at Hackbright Academy.
 She can be found on [LinkedIn](https://www.linkedin.com/in/thuhoang-bella/) and on [Github](https://github.com/bellahoang9).